logo

 Validator management

-gaiad tx staking create-validator \ --amount 1000000uatom \ --moniker "VALIDATOR_NAME" \ --identity "" \ --website "" \ --details "" \ --from wallet \ --commission-rate 0.1 \ --commission-max-rate 0.2 \ --commission-max-change-rate 0.01 \ --min-self-delegation 1 \ --pubkey $(celestia-appd tendermint show-validator) \ --chain-id cosmoshub-4 \ --gas auto \ --gas-adjustment 1.4 \ --gas-prices 0.002uatom \ -y
+gaiad tx staking create-validator \ --amount 1000000uatom \ --from wallet \ --commission-rate 0.1 \ --commission-max-rate 0.2 \ --commission-max-change-rate 0.01 \ --min-self-delegation 1 \ --pubkey $(gaiad tendermint show-validator) \ --moniker "MONIKER" \ --identity "TESTKEY123" \ --website "https://example.com" \ --details "Reliable validator for the network." \ --chain-id cosmoshub-4 \ --gas auto \ --gas-adjustment 1.5 \ --gas-prices 0.0025uatom \ -y

 Validator commands